Management and Entrepreneurship

 MGMT 3512.
 Leadership of Dynamic Organizations

-Investigates and examines priorities of exemplary leaders.
-Emphasizes developing conceptual understanding of the leadership process and on building leadership skills.
-Classes are often experiential and highly reflective, using written and video case studies.
+The course Investigates and examines the priorities of exemplary leaders.
+Emphasizes developing a conceptual understanding of the leadership process and building leadership skills that help to inspire change in organizations.
+Classes are often experiential and highly reflective, and assignments include written and video case studies.
 Some team assignments may be made.
 (4 units)

 Prerequisites: MGMT 3000 Leading People in Organizations.